nhab/Wpf-Mvvm-Sample/README.md

             _execute(parameter);
         }
 ```
-- Create your ViewModel Classe in the ViewModes folder, like this:
+- Create your ViewModel Classe in the ViewModels folder, like this:
   Each of these ViewModels will be bound to a Window (view)
 ```
    public class LoginVM : ViewModelBase